top of page

 Common Bathroom Renovation Mistakes and How to Avoid Them

-A bathroom renovation is a significant investment, and for most homeowners, it’s not something they do very often.
+A bathroom renovation is a significant investment, and for most homeowners, it is not something they do very often.

-Because of that, it’s easy to overlook certain details during the planning stage, especially when there are so many decisions involved.
+Because of that, it is easy to overlook certain details during the planning stage, especially when there are so many decisions involved.
 Unfortunately, small mistakes early on can sometimes lead to expensive problems, unnecessary stress, or disappointing results later.

-The good news is that many common renovation issues can be avoided with proper planning, realistic expectations, and the right renovation team.
+The good news is that most common renovation problems can be reduced through careful planning, realistic expectations, and an experienced renovation team.

 Mistake 1: Focusing Only on Appearance

-It’s completely natural to focus on how the bathroom will look.
-Tiles, colours, tapware, and finishes are usually the exciting part of the renovation.
+It is completely natural to focus on how the bathroom will look.
+Tiles, colours, tapware, and finishes are usually the most exciting parts of the renovation.

 However, many homeowners underestimate how important functionality is.